OTCXR: Rethinking Self-supervised Alignment using Optimal Transport for Chest X-ray Analysis: Proposed Method

 \section{Proposed Method}

-In this section, we first present preliminaries on OT theory and subsequently describe the proposed SSL framework, which comprises two main stages: 1) formulation of dense semantic invariance as an OT problem and 2) cross-viewpoint semantics infusion module (CV-SIM).
+In this section, we first present preliminaries on OT theory and subsequently describe the proposed SSL framework OTCXR, which comprises two main stages: 1) formulation of \textit{dense semantic invariance} as an OT problem and 2) cross-viewpoint semantics infusion module (CV-SIM).

-\textbf{Proposed SSL Framework.} OT has recently gained interest in computer vision applications that involve comparing images.
-By determining the optimal transportation plan between two images, we can quantify their similarity or dissimilarity in a way that considers the spatial arrangement of pixel intensities.
-This is particularly useful in applications like medical images where the pixel-wise differences may not capture perceptual similarity.
+\textbf{OTCXR SSL Framework.} OT has recently gained interest in computer vision applications that involve comparing images.
+By determining the optimal transportation plan between two images, we can quantify the similarity or dissimilarity between them in a way that considers the spatial arrangement of pixel intensities.
+This is particularly useful in CXR analysis, where the pixel-wise differences may not capture perceptual similarity.

-In this work, we adapt OT in SSL to measure the optimal distance between two sets of image features, representing the embeddings extracted from each image.
+In this work, we adapt OT in SSL to measure the optimal distance between two sets of features representing the embeddings extracted from each image.
 The primary objective is to ascertain the optimal flow of information between source and target images while ensuring the minimum associated cost in terms of distance between features.
-More specifically, as illustrated in Figure~\ref{fig:workflow_1} OPTiML generates two augmented versions ($I_s$ and $I_t$) of the original input image $I$ by applying random augmentations $t_s$ and $t_t$ sampled from a predefined set of augmentations $\mathcal{T}$. $I_s$ and $I_t$ undergo processing through two weight-shared CNN encoders $f_s$ and $f_t$.
-The output of $f_s$ and $f_t$ are the dense feature maps $z_s \in \mathbb{R}^{d \times hw}$ and $z_t\in \mathbb{R}^{d \times hw}$ respectively, where $d$ represents the number of channels while $hw$ captures the spatial dimensions.
-Subsequently, $z_s$ and $z_t$ are utilized to compute the discrepancy matrix $C_{ij} \in \mathbb{R}^{d\times d}$, where each element quantifies the cosine similarity between feature vectors at position $i$ in $z_s$ and the feature vector at position $j$ in $z_t$.
-The discrepancy matrix $C_{ij}$ is constructed as follows:
+More specifically, as illustrated in Figure~\ref{fig:workflow_1}, the OTCXR framework generates two augmented versions ($I_s$ and $I_t$) of the original input image $I$ by applying random augmentations $t_s$ and $t_t$ sampled from a predefined set of augmentations $\mathcal{T}$.
+Following the literature~\cite{simclr,mococxr,byol}, we adopted data augmentations common in SSL pre-training.
+Particularly OTCXR employs random resized cropping, color jitter, random horizontal flipping, and Gaussian blur.